Comment on page

 Here's how we think about compensation at Octopus:

-We aim for our salaries to be at or around the 85th percentile for a particular role at the "performing" level (see below) in their local market.
+- We aim for our salaries to be at or around the 85th percentile for a particular role at the "performing" level.
 That is, if you're meeting our expectations, you'll be paid more than 85% of people in a similar role at other companies.

 We use the "printer test" to guide what we pay people: If we inadvertently shared our payroll spreadsheet with the whole company by leaving it on the printer, we can stand by it with a sound explanation as to why people get paid what they do when compared to each other and to the market.

 There are plenty of reasons that we want you to feel "trapped" at Octopus: the culture, the freedom & trust in the role, the empowerment and satisfaction from your work, and so on.
 But the one reason we don't want you to feel trapped is for the money.
-If we paid far above the market, we'd create a situation in which, even if you hated working here, it would be too difficult to leave.
+If we paid far above the market, we'd create a situation where it would be too difficult to leave, even if you hated working here.
+At the same time, we want to pay towards the top end of the market, because we are always looking for top talent.

 Many people feel uncomfortable talking about their salaries or asking for a raise, so at Octopus we set up a predictable system to support you.